ManuelEscribano/odin-recipes/README.md

 # odin-recipes

-First project of The Odin Project.
+This is my first project of The Odin Project.

+This is made with HTML and a little of CSS.